inputlogic/elements/README.md

 Publishing Changes
 ------------------

+1. [Sign up](https://www.npmjs.com/signup) for an NPM account
+2. Login via your terminal `npm login`
+3. Get invited to `app-elements` on NPM; Cory, Mulder, and Kyle are all admins at the time of writing
-1. `npm run changed` to see what would be published
+4. `npm run changed` to see what would be published
-2. `npm run publish`
+5. `npm run publish`

-More details may be needed...
+Follow the terminal output and you should be good to go!